 What follows are these verses in Hebrew and English.These are the first verses from the Isaiah haftorah reading on the day before Rosh Hashana, the Jewish calendar New Year Year .

-Later, I will discuss the considerable age of the Hebrew text which by tradition was dictated to Moses on Mount Sinai.
+Later, I will discuss the considerable age of the Hebrew text.
 This text has been handed down in written form for hundreds of years by and from generation to generation.
 The original draft contains occasional errors which are not corrected lest the instinct to correct might lead to unwanted consequences.
 Instead, when a mistake does appear it’s correction appears immediately afterward in brackets.
 Here is an example from this haftorah.

 [Insert example here.]

 The Jewish Publication Society is responsible for the English translation.
 My mother Dr. Miriam Pell Schmerler helped in the Jewish Publication Society’s historic efforts in the late 1950s and early 1960s to produce an historically accurate translation of the Old Testament incorporating modern archeological findings and Biblical scholarship.